Done-For-You LinkedIn Content · 30 Days

 3 posts/week.
 Mix of founder POV, client stories, and contrarian takes on paid media.
 50–110 reactions per post.
 5 sales calls booked — 2 converted to retainers within 30 days.

-"I hadn't posted in months and I assumed my audience had moved on.
-Within two weeks the comments were back.
-By the end of the month I had five sales calls in the diary — two of which closed.
-The posts sounded exactly like me, which is the part I was most sceptical about."
+"I hadn't posted in months and assumed my audience had moved on.
+Mohamed had me back in the feed within days.
+By the end of the month I had five sales calls in the diary — two closed.
+The posts sounded exactly like me, which was the part I was most sceptical about before we started."

 — Founder, Paid Ads Agency (Manchester)